ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_windows.rst

 Windows nodes must be running Windows Server 2016 or Windows 10 or newer.
 As these versions of Windows ship with PowerShell 5.1 by default there are no additional requirements to bootstrap a Windows node.

-Support for each Windows version is tied to the extended support lifecycle of each operating system which is typically 10 years from the date of release.
+Support for each Windows version is tied to the extended support lifecycle of each operating system, which is typically 10 years from the date of release.
 Ansible is tested against the server variants of Windows but should still be compatible with the desktop variants like Windows 10 and 11.

 Connecting to Windows nodes
 ---------------------------